dmlc/xgboost/doc/tutorials/spark_estimator.rst

 Write your PySpark application
 ==============================

-Below snippet is a toy example for training xgboost model with PySpark.
+Below snippet is a small example for training xgboost model with PySpark.
 Notice that we are using a list of feature names and the additional parameter ``use_gpu``:

 .. code-block:: python